 - Stock Mouthguards – These are inexpensive and pre-formed found at sports retailers.
 They do not fit very well and make breathing and talking difficult during sports.

 - “Boil and Bite” Mouthguards – These are also found at sporting goods stores.
 You simply boil the mouthguard to make it pliable, then bite down on it so it forms to the mouth.
 It is a less expensive option but does not protect as well as a custom mouthguard.

 - Custom Mouthguards – We can make a custom mouthguard just for you!
 This creates the most secure and form-fitting mouthguard which will protect your teeth the best.
 It’s also the most comfortable mouthguard option since it is created just for your mouth.

-A sports-related tooth injury has the potential to cause long-term dental problems, based on reports from other injury lawyers from https://801injured.com/traumatic-brain-injuries/, but only if it doesn’t receive immediate attention.
-Contact us at 312-943-6444 and we look forward to assisting you today!
+A sports-related tooth injury has the potential to cause long-term dental problems, but only if it doesn’t receive immediate attention.
+Therefore, look for a dentist who can get you dental implants and other treatments for your damaged teeth.